Timo Suslov

 Timo Suslov (born 2 July 1981) is an Estonian politician and police officer.
 He is a member of XIV Riigikogu.

 He was born in Tallinn.
 In 2004, he graduated from Estonian Academy of Security Sciences.

+He ran for the Riigikogu in the 2023 elections, received 1033 votes in constituency No 4 (Harju and Raplamaa) and was elected.

+His twin brother Tanel Suslov is a basketball official (referee).